Best of the Letters From 2006

 Also, the new auditorium (which hasn’t been built yet, but which will be located on the campus) will be called “God’s House” or “House for God.”
 Flurry wrote a 7-page letter “explaining” how this is all prophesied in the Bible. –Impacted by PCG

 Update: Gerald Flurry talked about changing the name of college in his sermon: Exposing Satan.
-Note: Stephen Flurry is president of Armstrong College.
+Update: When this letter was written S F was president of Armstrong College.
+As of April 2021 Stephen Flurry is dean of students at Armstrong College in Edmond.

 Tax Fraud Involved in PCG Purchase of Surrounding Homes?